the Tasman Islands

 I'd describe the southern Tasmans as fractal, and not in a metaphoric or slang way; it's literal.
 You see the same tangled, writhing shapes on every scale.
 Compare the huge island of Foveaux to little Milford to its northeast.
 Eerily similar, just quarter-scale; parent squid-island, baby squid-island.

-The topography here, though complex, is just too low to block trade winds or affect clouds, so the southern Tasmans don't vary much in rainfall.
-But they're south of the belt where this matters so much; winter storms just sweep over them the hills.
+The topography here, though tangled, is just too low to block trade winds or affect clouds, so the southern Tasmans don't vary much in rainfall.
+They're south of the belt where this matters much; winter storms just sweep over their low hills.
 Enough rain for all!
 More than enough.
+Too much.
+Drip, drip, drip.
 Even sea-stacks are green, and the smallest islets have springs.
 Forests are mossy, misty, dense and dark.
 Winter's a damp gray affair.